 Cloudy or Hazy Pool Water in a Biguanide Treated Pool

-3. Shock with your Splashes oxidizer to remove any bacteria in the water, and help improve filtration.
+3. Shock with your oxidizer to remove any bacteria in the water, and help improve filtration.
 If cloudiness persists, use Cloud-Out shock.

 4. Run the filter pump 24 hrs per day while correcting cloudy water.
 Backwash or clean the filter when pressure rises 8-10 lbs.

 Algae treatment for a Splashes pool, or one treated with Baquacil is done in nearly the same way as the treatment for cloudy water – and again, proper and effective filtration is a very important part of the equation.

 1. Check your water balance.
 Algae prefers high pH and low alkalinity levels.

 2. Check your biguanide sanitizer levels, to maintain the optimum level.

 3. Shock with your biguanide oxidizer to a level that kills the algae.
 Use Cloud Out pool shock if your algae is white or pink colored.